Lay the building blocks for a legal career

 With small classes, dedicated faculty and a flexible curriculum that allows you to combine majors, double major, study across departments or create your own major, Union is the perfect place to lay a solid foundation for a career devoted to the law.

 At Union, you’ll develop oral and written communications skills as well analytic, research and decision-making capabilities, all highly valued in the legal profession.
 A Union education also encourages creative and entrepreneurial thinking, other assets that will help you flourish in the field of law.

-In addition, Union and Albany Law School have established a six-year (3+3) Law and Public Policy Program that leads to the B.A. and J.D. degrees.
-Ten first-year students are admitted jointly each year by the two institutions, and they major in law and public policy at Union.
+In addition, Union and Albany Law School have established a six-year 3 + 3 Accelerated Law Program that leads to the B.A. and J.D. degrees.
+Ten first-year students are admitted jointly each year by the two institutions.

 In general, students are advised to follow an academic path that best suits their passions and is therefore likely to produce higher class performance, since the GPA is a critical component of law school admissions.

 Debate Team,Ethics Bowl, Model United Nations and the Pre-Law Club, which sponsors talks by law school admissions officers, lectures and panel discussions by academics, alumni and practitioners.

 In recent years, these have included the American Civil Liberties Union, Center for Law and Justice, Hunger Action Network, Legal Aid Society, Massachusetts Immigrant and Refugee Advocacy Coalition, NYS Coalition Against Domestic Violence, NYS Department of State, NYS Department of Environmental Conservation, NYS Office of the Attorney General, U.S. Committee for Refugees and Immigrants, U.S. Department of Homeland Security, U.S. Senate.